 How to Build Your Own Oscilloscope Probes

-Sure, you could buy oscilloscope probes off eBay for just about US$ 10.
+Sure, you could buy oscilloscope probes from Amazon or eBay.
 But where's the fun in that?

 Design

-Something like a 10:1 resistive divider probe circuit is commonly used to avoid these problems, here is a simple one:
+Something like a 10:1 resistive divider probe circuit is commonly used to avoid these problems.
+Here is a simple 10× attenuating probe design that presents a load of about 5 megohms to the circuit under test.

 Why is this a 10X probe?
 R2 in parallel with the scope input impendance is: